Dulwich College: School magazine

 The Dulwich College school magazine is called the Alleynian, named after the school's founder Edward Alleyn.
 This magazine was first published in 1873, although the school's first magazine under the name the Dulwich College Magazine for School News and General Reading had been published in 1864 but only lasted for fourteen issues after its editor left for Cambridge University.
 The Alleynian was edited at one point by P. G. Wodehouse in his last year at the school.

 Notable alumni

 Old boys of Dulwich College are called "Old Alleynians", after the founder of the school.
 This is often abbreviated to "O.A." as post-nominal letters in brackets in school publications or publications specifically concerning the school.
 The term should not be confused with "Alleyn's Old Boys" used for alumni of Alleyn's School.
 Current pupils of the school are known as Alleynians.
 Prior to around 1880, the terms "Alleynian" and "Old Alleynian" were not used and the pupils and ex-pupils were known as Dulwichians.

-Notable Old Alleynians include Sir Ernest Shackleton, Sir P G Wodehouse, Raymond Chandler, Sir Edward George, Bob Monkhouse, Michael Ondaatje, Chiwetel Ejiofor, Nicholas Galitzine, politician and broadcaster Nigel Farage, the cricketer Trevor Bailey, C. S. Forester, the architect C. F. A. Voysey, and the comedian Paul Sinha.
+Notable Old Alleynians include Sir Ernest Shackleton, Sir P G Wodehouse, Raymond Chandler, Sir Edward George, Bob Monkhouse, Michael Ondaatje, Chiwetel Ejiofor, Nicholas Galitzine, Trevor Bailey, C. S. Forester, C. F. A. Voysey, Paul Sinha, and Nigel Farage.